 Where is Green Island?

 Green Island can be found in the Coral Sea, 27 kilometres from Cairns and 13 kilometres (8 miles) off the coast of far north Queensland in Australia.
+It’s the perfect addition to a Cairns itinerary.

 How to see Green Island in Cairns